tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

 source tree.
 The three package directories should be peers to the Conf, MdePkg, Nt32Pkg, etc. directories.

-The Python 2.7.2 distribution must be downloaded from python.org before the Python application can be built.
-Extracting Python-2.7.2.tgz into the AppPkg\Applications\Python directory will produce a Python-2.7.2 directory containing the Python distribution.
-Python files that had to be modified for EDK II are in the AppPkg\Applications\Python\PyMod-2.7.2 directory.
-These files need to be copied into the corresponding directories within Python-2.7.2.

-The Python 2.7.1 port was superseded before it was completed.
-The PyMod-2.7.1 directory tree will be deleted in the near future.
-Use the Python 2.7.2 port, as described above.

 There are some boiler-plate declarations and definitions that need to be included in your application's INF and DSC build files.
 These are described in the CONFIGURATION section, below.

+A subset of the Python 2.7.2 distribution is included as part of AppPkg.
+If desired, the full Python 2.7.2 distribution may be downloaded from python.org and used instead.
+Delete or rename the existing Python-2.7.2 directory then extract the downloaded Python-2.7.2.tgz file into the AppPkg\Applications\Python directory.
+This will produce a Python-2.7.2 directory containing the full Python distribution.
+Python files that had to be modified for EDK II are in the AppPkg\Applications\Python\PyMod-2.7.2 directory.
+These files need to be copied into the corresponding directories within the extracted Python-2.7.2 directory before Python can be built.

 BUILDING